Email FacebookTwitterMenu burgerClose thin

 Share

-Are you looking to expand the marketing of your financial advisor practice?
+Are you looking to automate your marketing and save yourself valuable time?
 Try SmartAsset AMP, a holistic client prospecting and marketing automation platform.

 Importance of Marketing for Financial Planners

 Anyone in business has likely heard the sage bit of wisdom that “if you build it, they will come.”
-While that’s not bad advice, it’s not foolproof either.
+While that’s not bad advice, it’s not foolproof, either.
 Why?
-There’s so much competition in the financial services industry that it can be difficult to get seen without a concrete marketing plan in place.
-Simply putting up a website for your financial planning firm isn’t enough.
+There’s so much competition in the financial services industry that it can be difficult to get seen without a marketing plan.

+Simply putting up a financial advisor website for your financial planning firm isn’t enough.
 You also have to do the work to bring prospective clients to you, at least in the beginning.
-In fact, more than a third of advisors say they get no leads at all from their websites, according to a 2023 Broadridge survey of more than 400 financial advisors.
+Advisors with a defined marketing strategy recorded 168% more leads from their websites, according to a Broadridge survey of more than 400 financial professionals.
+1

 Strategies for Marketing Financial Planning Services

-Financial planners reviewing marketing strategies for their financial planning services.
+Financial planners reviewing financial planning marketing strategies for their services.

 The most important thing to remember when developing a financial planning marketing strategy is that you’ll need to figure out what works best for you.
 With that in mind, here are some tried-and-true strategies for financial planner marketing.